leoarthurwall/Click-n-Brick/README.md

 ### Problem statement

-“How could we design a property marketplace app prototype that could compete in an already competitive market?”
+_“How could we design a property marketplace app prototype that could compete in an already competitive market?”_

-### Users & Audience

-The user of the product is prospective property buyers in the UK.

-To help us develop the accessibility and inclusivity of the app, we considered a number of user personas, each with unique requirements.

-This enabled us to account for a wide range of demographics, and how we could accommodate them when designing the app.

 ### Team Roles & Responsibilities